sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-1-writing-methods.rst

 .. fillintheblank:: q5_1_5

-   Given the GreetingExample class in the previous problem, how many times is the **System.out.println** called in total when the main method executes?
+   Given the GreetingExample class in the previous problem, how many times is  **System.out.println** called in total when the program runs?

    -    :4: Correct.
         :.*: Incorrect.
 The main method calls System.out.println directly 2 times, and the call to greet() results in 2 additional calls to System.out.println.